*UPDATE* The latest guidance on weddings in England

 (Source gov.uk - for more info please click this link)

 If you're wondering whether your wedding can now go ahead, contact your wedding venue or, if you have one, your wedding planner.
-Do be aware that some wedding suppliers may still not be able to operate under current guidelines.

 These guidelines are constantly being reviewed so if you have a larger wedding planned for later in the year, it could still be allowed to take place should the government update the guidance.